Eric Musselman - Men's Basketball - Arkansas Razorbacks

 Prior to entering the collegiate head coaching ranks, Musselman was a head coach for seven professional teams, including two seasons with the Golden State Warriors (2002-04) and one with the Sacramento Kings (2006-07).
 He won over 500 games as a professional head coach with an overall winning percentage of .634 (503-291).

-In four seasons at Arkansas, Musselman has returned the program to heights it had not seen since the mid-1990’s.
-The Razorbacks have played in three-straight NCAA Sweet 16’s for the first time since 1994, ’95 and ’96 while advancing to the Elite 8 in both 2021 and 2022.
+In his first four seasons at Arkansas, Musselman returned the program to heights it had not seen since the mid-1990’s.
+The Razorbacks played in three-straight NCAA Sweet 16’s for the first time since 1994, ’95 and ’96 while advancing to the Elite 8 in both 2021 and 2022.

-His proven style and success led the Razorbacks to land the #5 recruiting class in the nation for the 2020-21 season, highlighted by future NBA lottery pick Moses Moody, and the consensus #2 recruiting class for the 2022-23 season, including five-stars Nick Smith Jr., Anthony Black and Jordan Walsh with all six recruits landing on the ESPN and SI top 100 lists.
-In addition, Musselman has been the standard-bearer negotiating the new landscape of NCAA basketball by landing the top transfer players in the nation in each of the last three seasons.
+The Razorbacks to land the #5 recruiting class in the nation for the 2020-21 season, highlighted by future NBA lottery pick Moses Moody, and the consensus #2 recruiting class for the 2022-23 season, including five-stars Nick Smith Jr., Anthony Black and Jordan Walsh with all six recruits landing on the ESPN and SI top 100 lists.
+In addition, Musselman landed the top transfer players in the nation in each of the last three seasons.

 Numerous individual honors have accompanied the teams’ success under Musselman.
 Wolf Pack players Caleb Martin and his twin brother Cody are in their fourth NBA season and Jalen Harris was selected in the second round of the 2020 NBA Draft by Toronto.
 At Arkansas, Isaiah Joe was drafted in the second round in 2020 by Philadelphia.
 His Razorback teammate Mason Jones was the 2020 SEC co-Player of the Year and, after signing as a free agent, has played in the NBA with the Rockets, 76ers and Lakers.
 In 2021, Moody became the first “one-and-done” player in Razorback history as he was an NBA Lottery pick (14th overall) by the Golden State Warriors.
 During the 2022-23 season, Stanley Umude made his NBA debut with the Detroit Pistons.
 In the summer of 2023, Arkansas had three “one-and-dones” as Black was selected sixth in the NBA Draft (the second-highest Razorback ever selected), Smith was a first-round pick and Walsh was an early second-round pick.
 Arkansas tied UCLA for the most draft picks (3) and was the only program to have three players selected within the first 40 picks.